Esri/arcgis-experience-builder-sdk-resources/samples/widgets/message-subscriber/README.md

 ```

-Within `query-action.tsx`, create an class extends the `AbstractMessageAction` class, we should set the uri of the action setting component through the `getSettingComponentUri` method, the `filterMessageType` method can filter out actions that do not meet our requirements.
-We can monitor the trigger of
+Within `query-action.tsx`, create a class extends the `AbstractMessageAction` class.
+Then set the URI of the action setting component through the `getSettingComponentUri` method.
+Use the `filterMessageType` method to filter out actions that are not relevant to this widget.
+The `onExecute` method is called when the action is triggered.
-the action in the `onExecute` method, and can perform the operation what we want
 ```javascript
 export default class QueryAction extends AbstractMessageAction{
   filterMessageType(messageType: MessageType, messageWidgetId?: string): boolean{